 Examples of the types of personal data collected for processing include name, address, telephone number, email address, personal identity number, employer, CV, hourly rates, time sheets for work carried out, and personal or professional affiliations in connection with impartiality assessments.

 How we process personal data

-Personal data are processed in accordance with the policies and procedures in effect at all times.
-Most relevant in this context are the policy on the protection of personal privacy, the policy on security, the policy on processing of personal data and our procedure on information security.
+Personal data are processed in accordance with our policies and procedures.
+Most relevant in this context are the policy for the protection of personal privacy, the policy on security, the policy on processing of personal data and our procedure for information security.